sobolk/aws-cdk/testapps/README.md

 # Experiment results

+The benchmarks has been run in such a way:
+1. Fully deploy app to create stable state, i.e. to make "empty" hotswap attempts. (we focus on synthesis and asset processing here).
+2. Run benchmarks in a loop.
+3. Collect results.

+See `run_all_benchmarks.sh` and related scripts.

 ## Raw results

 Raw results can be seen in `summary.md` as well as partial `.md` files scattered in `testapps` directory.